Nadr0jj/SofaBrute/README.md

 ## Questions?
 Please feel free to get in touch if you have any questions about the program.
 I am happy to respond to emails.
 You can contact me at jjfields [a][t] uw [d][o][t] edu.

-## Disclaimer
-This program was originally concieved as a ~100 line tool I quickly wrote up to explore some ideas computationally.
-Slowly, it evolved into what it is today.
-As a result, the code is in no way polished or optimized.
-I have largely left all of my notes to myself in the program, and I've only removed unused code which I think could be confusing.